The promise of falling asleep faster, reducing the time you’re awake in the night, and sleeping for longer would appeal to most people with insomnia.

 One of the key people involved is Dr. Charles Morin, who is a Professor of Psychology at the Laval University in Quebec, Canada.
 He’s a well recognized expert in insomnia, with numerous research articles published.

 You can either undertake the program through a sleep clinic with a therapist, or directly yourself.
-This video provides an overview of the program.

 The Shuti program includes: